WordsOut poems by Godfrey Rust | collection Welcome To The Real World 7 of 59 → | home

 Ought to have direct sunshine,

-But these humans can’t look straight the sun.
+but these humans can’t look straight the sun.

-Have be the light of faith—
+We'll need the light of faith—

-Soft starlight with a single, moving follow-spot.
+Soft starlight, with a single, moving follow-spot.

 Scene 3.
 King Herod’s Palace.